AhmedAlaa4611/laravel-artisan-commands/README.md

     - RFC 2616: Defines HTTP/1.1.
     - RFC 7230: Hypertext Transfer Protocol (HTTP/1.1): Message Syntax and Routing.
     - RFC 5246: Defines Transport Layer Security (TLS).

+## PHP's output buffering functions
+- `ob_start()` Starts output buffering.
+- `ob_flush()` Sends the current buffer contents to the browser but keeps buffering enabled.
+- `ob_end_flush()` Sends the contents of the output buffer to the browser and turns off output buffering.
+- `ob_end_clean()` Clears (discards) the contents of the output buffer and turns off output buffering.
+No output is sent.
+- `ob_get_contents()` Returns the current contents of the output buffer as a string, allowing you to inspect or manipulate it before it is sent.